What is the goverment’s small boats plan all about and how big is the asylum problem?

 Modern slavery

-Critics of the bill also say it fails to protect victims of modern slavery and human trafficking.
+Some have raised concerns that the government’s bill will fail people arriving on small boats who have legitimate claims to asylum, such as those who are victims of modern slavery and human trafficking.

 According to the government’s own statistics, between 2018-2022, seven per cent of those arriving by small boats claimed to be modern slavery victims.